 Synthesis of Geology

 Although we began with a generalized soils map and considered broad soil parent material associations (alluvium, eolian sediments, glacial sediments, and bedrock), we also employed existing geologic maps, LiDAR data, known sediment landform assemblages determined by previous 1:24,000 mapping, a map of dune types in the Sand Hills (Swinehart, 1994) and information from web soil survey (Soil Survey Staff, 2023) in successive iterations of map development (Table 1).
 Unsurprisingly, most of the alluvial units that we map are along major rivers and certain creeks with broad alluvial valleys.
 Where defensible at this scale of resolution, and given existing data, we mapped subdivisions of alluvium in terms of relative age (e.g., recent, intermediate, and older).
 Eolian sediments are represented as either (1) units unto themselves (e.g. dune sands), (2) parts of composite mapping units (e.g. loess over alluvium), or (3) in combination with other closely associated eolian sediments (e.g. loess and eolian sands).
-Pre-Illinoian glacial sediments, chiefly tills, are the dominant components in our map unit “Ql_t” which categorizes a part of southeastern Nebraska in the Dissected Till Plains.
+Pre-Illinoian glacial sediments, chiefly tills, are the dominant components in our map unit “Qt” which categorizes a part of southeastern Nebraska in the Dissected Till Plains.
 The Wisconsinan loess (Peoria Loess and Gilman Canyon Formation) mantles ridgetops, flat summits, and some slopes in this region.
 In the remainder of the glaciated portion of eastern Nebraska we employ mapping unit Ql, which represents thicker Wisconsinan, late Illinoian, and even older loess, atop pre-Illinoian till.
 Where there is no significant Quaternary mantle, we categorize older “bedrock” units into broad chronostratigraphic categories (e.g., Tertiary (T) and Cretaceous (K)).

+Interpolation of loess thickness